wpd6132452.png

 This Swiss Pattern folding, pocket compass is the other type in the collection.
 Apart from its more rectangular appearance, the points rotate about an axis parallel to the leg joint axes rather than an axis at right angles to these.

 Johann Faber, Bavaria pocket compass and sheath.
-The reversible inserts which fit into the telescopic legs enable it to be used as dividers, pen compass or pencil compass.
+The reversible inserts which fit into the tubular legs enable it to be used as dividers, pen compass or pencil compass.
 Nickel plated brass and steel.
 Johann Faber became part of A W Faber Castell in 1931.
 Card box.

 A pillar compass, probably European, it can either be used as a five inch, double jointed compass (pen, pencil or divider) or as a pair of small pen and pencil bows.
 It is made of electrum and is probably early twentieth century.